 Croagh Patrick is a mountain located approximately 5 miles from the picturesque village of Westport which is 15 minutes from Castlebar in County Mayo.

-Considered the holiest mountain in Ireland, this majectic peak, also known locally as the 'Reek' stands 750 metres or 2,500 feet tall and dominates the Mayo landscape.
+Considered the holiest mountain in Ireland, this majestic peak, also known locally as the 'Reek' stands 750 metres or 2,500 feet tall and dominates the Mayo landscape.

 Its name originates from Saint Patrick, Ireland's patron saint.
 It was on the summit of the mountain that Saint Patrick fasted for forty days in 441 AD and the custom has been faithfully handed down from generation to generation.

 Croagh Patrick is Mayo's most versatile natural resource with many varying activities taking place on the mountain year round.
-From being a very challenging part of adventure races, a place held reverently as a holy mountain of pilgrimage, as well as assisting to fund many worthwhile charitable causes with numberous charity climbs taking place each year.
+From being a very challenging part of adventure races, a place held reverently as a holy mountain of pilgrimage, as well as assisting to fund many worthwhile charitable causes with numerous charity climbs taking place each year.

 Each year, close to one million pilgrims and visitors make the tough trek to the top to pray, as part of races, charity climbs, to participate in Mass, do penance or just to enjoy the spectacular view.

-After you accomplish Croagh Patrick, rest and relax in The Harliquin Hotel located in Castlebar, County Mayo.
+After you accomplish Croagh Patrick, rest and relax in The Harlequin Hotel located in Castlebar, County Mayo.

-Below a short video clip to demostrate what to expect on a climb of majestic Croagh Patrick.
+Below a short video clip to demonstrate what to expect on a climb of majestic Croagh Patrick.